RomanBelokurov/mavlink2websocket/README.md

 # mavlink2websocket
 Service for streaming MavLink telemetry via websocket based backend service.
-Two way ommunication with callbacks.
+Two way communication with callbacks.
 Feel free to fork and modify as you wish.

 mavlink2websocket is a tiny RPi service writen in C++.